Efficient fund management and project implementation

 On emerging markets

 Through the initiative Nordic Initiative for Cooperative Approaches NEFCO works together with the Nordic countries on supporting sustainable development and climate action in developing countries and promoting carbon pricing.

 NEFCO was a very early starter in the project-based carbon market and since 2003 has managed a number of carbon funds, including the NEFCO Carbon Fund and the NEFCO Norwegian Carbon Procurement Facility.

 NEFCO also supports the implementation and up-scaling of Nordic environmental technologies and climate solutions on global markets.

-The Nordic Project Fund finances feasibility studies related to green growth and sustainable development in a country outside EU/Efta for Nordic small and medium-sized companies.
+The Nordic Project Fund (Nopef) finances feasibility studies related to green growth and sustainable development in a country outside EU/Efta for Nordic small and medium-sized companies.

 As a second step NEFCO offers financing to Nordic companies who successfully have established themselves abroad for green growth investments through the NEFCO Global financing scheme.
 The purpose of this financing instrument is to enable Nordic small and medium-sized companies within the environmental and climate sectors to invest in and develop business activities on international markets where growth opportunities have been identified.